Can You Tell If Someone Has Muted You on Snapchat?

 There are some common-sense ways to tell whether someone has muted you.
 One approach is when you know they’re online, to send them a snap that asks them a question that they would normally want to answer immediately.
 For example “I just ordered a huge pizza, do you want some of it?” or “OMG I just heard the most hilarious knock-knock joke, CALL ME!!!”
 If they answer you in ten seconds, you’re probably not on mute.
 If they answer you three hours later with a weak excuse about being in the shower (for three hours) then you’re probably on mute.

 The most direct way, however, is to meet the person in the real world for something and while hanging out with them, send them a Snap.
 If their phone buzzes or beeps or alerts, then you’re not on mute.
 If the phone stays silent, then you obviously are on mute.
-(Try not to throw a wobbler right there at the restaurant, though.
+(Try not to throw a wobbler right there in public, though.
 Remember that being muted is kind of a compliment; they want to hear from you, just not instantaneously.)

 Blocking in Snapchat is different than muting.
 It is more permanent and stops you interacting with the person completely.
 It is also more visible to the blocked party too if they know what to look for.